gazaskygeeks/code-academy/technical-tasks.md

 # GSG Code Academy Application Process: Technical Tasks

-In order to be considered for the in person technical interview, **you must complete the following Coding, Typing, and English tasks**.
+In order to be considered for the in person technical interview, **you must complete the following Coding and Typing tasks**.
 We will consider the completion and quality of ALL of these tasks when we make decisions on who to invite for the in-person interview.

 The coding section is by far the longest section and will require the most time to complete.